dthanh142/bc-interop/SETUP.md

 Sawtooth only supports version 3.5 because there is no way to install a compatible version of libsecp256k1 on Mac.
 Therefore refactor i.e. `f"{}"`

-### Start
-Enable commented out imports in api.py.

-Start the node:
-`sudo docker-compose -f docker/docker-compose_hyperledger.yaml up`  (on Linux, sudo may be required)

 See:
 https://github.com/ludbb/secp256k1-py/issues/24#issuecomment-397505150